Dasharo/docs/docs/osf-trivia-list/dasharo.md

 Dasharo non-LTS release is a release that is validated with a reduced set of tests.
-The non-LTS name is adopted from distributions which mark their Long Term Support (LTS) releases as more validated/higher quality assurance.
+The non-LTS name is adopted from distributions which mark their Long Term Support (LTS) releases as extensively validated/higher quality assurance.
 For example see [Ubuntu documentation](https://ubuntu.com/about/release-cycle).

 The reduced set of tests includes the test cases marked with